mfs409/jetlag-legacy/tutorials/README.md

 ### Miscellaneous Starter Games

-This tutorial shows several different interesting behaviors that are possible in JetLag.
+This tutorial shows several different behaviors that are possible in JetLag.
 Sometimes a unique game can arise just because of an interesting behavior that a developer stumbles upon by accident.
-This tutorial should cover any outstanding ideas that are illustrated in a level of the demo game.
+This tutorial should cover any outstanding ideas that are illustrated in a level of what used to be the "demo" game.

 ### Packaging for Mobile